 Designing for Action: Best Practices for Effective Buttons

-In this article we’ll explore those best practices across four categories and 14 tips that are important to successful and easy-to-use interfaces.
+In this article we’ll explore those best practices across 4 categories and 13 tips that are important to successful and easy-to-use interfaces.

 Users need to know instantly what is clickable and what’s not.
 A user will almost subconsciously scan the screen to make sense of what they're looking at.
 Through your design choices, they should know which clickable items cause action and which don’t.
 While this sounds challenging, this information can be easily conveyed using basic design principles such as hierarchy, color and shape.
 Your users have used many sites and applications before yours and know what they are looking for.